intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 trainer.predict(ort_model, dataloader)
 ```
 ### ONNXRuntime Acceleration
-Before you start with ONNXruntime accelerator, you are required to install some ONNX packages as follows to set up your environment with ONNXRuntime acceleration.
+Before you start with ONNXRuntime accelerator, you are required to install some ONNX packages as follows to set up your environment with ONNXRuntime acceleration.
 ```shell
 pip install onnx onnxruntime
 ```